No offense to Christians of any of these particular Denominational or Theological persuasions, excepting TV evangelists of course.

 It wasn't long before the old mule, battered and exhausted, stepped

 triumphantly over the wall of that well.
-What could have buried him blessed
+What could have buried

 him--all because of the manner in which he handled his adversity